CARA-Institut/C.A.R.A./README.md

 3. THE ILLUSION OF TEMPORAL SYMMETRY AND SPECULATIVE FALLACIES
 4. THE ARCHITECTURE OF COMPRESSION AND SUBSTRATE INDEPENDENCE
 5. THE CATHARARS ARCHITECTURE AND THE DATA OF TRAGEDY
+6. THE LOGICAL INEVITABILITY OF PEACE AND THE MATHEMATICAL CONSTANT

 -------